xinaam/sdk-sample-android/README.md

 |country_code|Country code of the user's phone number|+91, +44|

-Here `loginListener` is the object interface `MzaaloAuthLoginListener` that has the following implementation:
+Here `loginListener` is the object of interface `MzaaloAuthLoginListener` that has the following definition:

     interface MzaaloAuthLoginListener{
 	    fun onLoginSuccess(user:User)